Special Education

 Early Childhood Special Education (ECSE)

-This program provides special education services for any child ages 3 to 5 who meets eligibility requirements after receiving an evaluation through the district.
-The goal of ECSE is to provide early intervention by focusing on communication, daily living skills, social and behavioral issues, gross and fine motor skills, and academics as well.
+Our program provides special education services for any child ages 3 to 5 who meets eligibility requirements after receiving an evaluation through the district.
+The goal of ECSE is to provide early intervention by focusing on communication, daily living skills, social and behavioral issues, gross and fine motor skills, and academics.

 Erin Abbe